jeffslutzky/jeffslutzky.github.io/source/_posts/2015-10-21-back-to-the-future-with-cron-jobs-and-ruby-gems.markdown

 To recap:

-(1) Create a file containing a command-line action, and set the file permissions.
+(1) Create a file with an .sh extension containing a command-line action, and set the file permissions.

 <pre>#!/bin/bash